Woman says Mormon church failed to report dad's sexual abuse

 "It is a lifetime sentence for victims," said Johnson.
 "You can get as much therapy as you want, but it's something that is always with you."

-Vernon, her attorney, contended the religion deals with abuse reports as sins, rather than crimes.
+Craig Vernon, her attorney, contended the religion deals with abuse reports as sins, rather than crimes.
 He has represented others who have sued the church, including McKenna Denson, who accuses a former missionary training center director of raping her in the 1980s.

 He urged the religion to instruct members to report abuse directly to police, not the bishops.